Fairy Tail: Fairy Tail | Natsu Dragneel | Lucy Heartfilia | Strongest Team | Sirius Team | Founders | Other Members

 - Jerkass: They're a completely despicable bunch where Kicking the Dog and dicking Fairy Tail around are the norm.

 - Laser-Guided Karma: After spending the Grand Magic Games cheating their way to the top and messing up Fairy Tail's performance in the tournament For the Evulz, it all comes back to bite them on the third day when Laxus single-handedly thrashes the entire guild with a vengeance, disqualifying Raven Tail from the rest of the tournament and resulting in their dissolution.

 - Obviously Evil: They're decked out in dark clothes and have a malevolent vibe to them that Mavis can clearly sense.
 However, simply registering themselves as an official guild is all it takes for them to get into the Grand Magic Games without a fuss.

-- Reverse Mole: Gajeel pretends to be a Raven Tail member to spy on them for Makarov.
+- The Mole: Gajeel pretends to be a Raven Tail member to spy on them for Makarov.

 - Smug Smiler: A staple character trait for every member is a condescending smile that riles up Fairy Tail every time they see it.

-- Smug Snake: At the end of the day, they are no more than a bunch of petty bullies who only managed to thrive in the Tournament due cheating and sabotaging other participants.
-This is clear when Flare was nearly defeated by Lucy (she only won due Obra's interference), and especially when Laxus alone utterly defeats all of the top members of the Guild (including Ivan) without sweating.
+- Smug Snake: At the end of the day, they are no more than a bunch of petty bullies who only manage to thrive in the Grand Magic Games due by cheating and sabotaging other participants.
+This is clear when Flare is nearly defeated by Lucy without (she only wins due to Obra's interference), and especially when Laxus alone utterly defeats all of the top members of the guild (including Ivan) without sweating.

 - Spell My Name with an "S": Uniquely, the guild's name is written out as "Raven's Tail" in the anime and Animax dub.